 Chokes are screwed into the end of the barrel of the vast majority of shotguns floating about.
-If you own a shotgun that doesn’t have interchangeable chokes, than this doesn’t apply to you.
-If your gun does have screw-in chokes (interchangeable), than let’s talk about what chokes do.
-Simply put, a choke is screwed into the end of the barrel, and is smaller in diameter than the barrel itself.
+If you own a shotgun that doesn’t have interchangeable chokes, this doesn’t apply to you.
+If your gun does have screw-in chokes, which are interchangeable, let’s talk about what chokes do.
+Simply put, a choke is screwed into the end of the barrel and is smaller in diameter than the barrel itself.
 Chokes come in a variety of “sizes” or constrictions.
 The more constriction, the tighter the shot pattern will be as it leaves the last couple of inches of the barrel.
-Common chokes are cylinder, which has no constriction, improved cylinder, which is .010 inches smaller than the bore, modified , which is .020 inches smaller than the bore, and full, which is .035 inches smaller than the bore.
+Common chokes are: cylinder, which has no constriction, improved cylinder, which is .010 inches smaller than the bore, modified, which is .020 inches smaller than the bore, and full, which is .035 inches smaller than the bore.
 The tighter the choke, the tighter the pattern.

 How to Choose Shot Sizes

-When it comes to how to choose shot sizes, most Ruffed grouse hunter would probably tell you that any shell from size 1 to size 9 will kill a grouse.
-A lot of people don’t understand the makeup of a shotshell, or what the numbers represent.
-It breaks down like this; the higher the number, the smaller the diameter of the pellets.
+When it comes to choosing shot sizes, most Ruffed grouse hunters would probably tell you that any shell from size 1 to size 9 will kill a grouse.
+A lot of people don’t understand the makeup of a shotshell or what the numbers represent.
+It breaks down like this: the higher the number, the smaller the diameter of the pellets.
 For example, #9 shot pellets will be less than .09 inches in diameter, and will have a mass of less than 1 grain.
 On the other end of the spectrum, #1 shot pellets will have a diameter of .16 inches or larger, and a mass just shy of 6 grains.
 What does this mean?
-It means than a shell can hold a LOT of #9 shot, and not a lot of #1 shot, however, #9 shot loses velocity quickly, so each individual pellet isn’t nearly as strong as that of #1 shot.
-With #1 shot, the pellets are stronger, and retain more “punch” at longer distances, but there aren’t a lot of pellets going toward the bird.
+It means that a shell can hold a LOT of #9 shot, and not a lot of #1 shot. #9 shot loses, however, loses velocity quickly so each individual pellet isn’t nearly as strong as that of #1 shot.
+With #1 shot, the pellets are stronger and retain more “punch” at longer distances.
+But there aren’t a lot of pellets going toward the bird.

 The Common Choices

 Most grouse hunters would say that an improved cylinder choke is ideal.
-For shot size, #6 shot is about as large as they would go, and #9 is as small as they would go.
-I’d go out on a limb and say that most grouse hunter use #7.5 or #8, as they are the most readily available, and can be found anywhere at a reasonable price.
-Those choices are fine and dandy, and will kill grouse in most situations.
-However, as all grouse hunters know, the situations change drastically from early season to late season, and even from region to region.
+For shot size, #6 shot is about as large as they would go and #9 is as small as they would go.
+I’d go out on a limb and say that most grouse hunter use #7.5 or #8, as they are the most readily available and can be found anywhere at a reasonable price.
+Those choices are fine and dandy—and will kill grouse in most situations.
+However, as all grouse hunters know, the situations change drastically from early season to late season, and vary from region to region.

 How To Change Shot Sizes and Chokes With the Leaves

 As the season draws on, the leaves fall and the woods begin to open up.
-Birds get more wary, and will flush farther out than those uneducated early season birds.
-An improved cylinder choke will still do the trick nicely in most situations, but you might have that random bird than flushes through a clearing at 35-40 yards that your #8 shot just won’t take down.
-It’s time to up your game.
+Birds get more wary and will flush farther out than those uneducated early season birds.
+An improved cylinder choke will still do the trick nicely in most situations, but you might have a random bird flush through a clearing at 35-40 yards that your #8 shot just won’t take down.
+If that’s the case, then it’s time to up your game.
 Changing the choke to something like a modified or light modified choke (slightly less constriction than modified) or changing to a pellet with some more punch at longer distances is recommended.
 Both can be changed if need be.
 For mid-season birds, I like a modified choke with #7.5 shot.

 When late season hits, and all leaves are gone, the game is different.
-Birds aren’t hanging in the same areas once the snow falls, and the shots are not only few and far between most days, but they are much farther than they were earlier in the season.
-It’s time to up your choke/shot combo game once again.
-Even the thickest cover now appears open and vast, and a modified choke with #6 shot isn’t a bad combo.
-Since you’re going to have time to line up shots and shoulder nicely, this combination will keep the pattern tight and the pellets will still be lethal at longer distances.
+Birds aren’t hanging in the same areas once the snow falls.
+The shots are not only few and far between most days, but are much farther than they were earlier in the season.
+Once again, it’s time to up your choke/shot combo game.
+Even the thickest cover now appears open and vast.
+A modified choke with #6 shot isn’t a bad combo.
+Since you’re going to have time to line up shots and shoulder nicely, this combination will keep the pattern tight but the pellets will still be lethal at longer distances.
 I’ve even switched to a tighter constriction such as an improved modified to really get dialed in.
 For late-season birds, I like a modified choke with #6 shot.

 Variables and Suggestions

 Patterning your shotgun with different chokes and different loads is important.
-It will help with how to choose shot sizes and choke sizes.
+It will help when choosing shot and choke sizes.
 Not only for you, but to show respect for the king of fall.
 We all want to make clean, ethical shots.
 Patterning and knowing your gun, chokes, and loads is one way of ensuring that.

 SIDEBAR: Double Barrels

 If you’re lucky enough to own a double barrel with interchangeable chokes, you have the advantage of having two chokes ready.
-It’s nice when you have that tight flush where you need a big spread to hit the bird, and a second bird flushes at a distance.
-I like to choke my first barrel with whatever fits the season I’m in, and my second barrel is always a step tighter in constriction, as my second shot is rarely as short as the first.
-For example, early season hunting I’ll tote a double barrels set up with a skeet choke in the first barrel, and an improved cylinder in the second barrel.
+It’s nice when you have that tight flush where you need a big spread to hit the bird and a second bird flushes at a distance.
+I like to choke my first barrel with whatever fits the season I’m in.
+My second barrel is always a step tighter in constriction, as my second shot is rarely as short as the first.
+For example, I’ll tote a double barrel set up in early season hunting with a skeet choke in the first barrel and an improved cylinder in the second.

 For more How To articles on grouse hunting and other bird hunting articles check out: Basic Uplander